Plan-T42/HoloCrane-V0-Unity-Demo/README.md

 # HoloCrane
-a mixed reality interface for digital twin based crane
+a mixed reality interface running on Microsoft HoloLens for digital twin based crane operation